Six Ways to Qualify for ECO Grants in 2024

 5. Eligibility based on health reasons

-• Cardiovascular diseases
+• cardiovascular diseases

-• Immunosuppressed
+• immunosuppressed

-• Mobility issues
+• mobility issues

-• Respiratory conditions
+• respiratory conditions

 Households can be referred by a general medical practitioner, NHS Trust or a health board.
 You’ll need to evidence health-related conditions as part of the application process.

-6. Eligibility based on where you live called “bespoke targeting”
+6. Eligibility based on where you live called “Bespoke Targeting”

-Property requirements
+Property requirements for these Gov grants

-Okay so hopefully you qualify for grants in one of the six ways detailed above.
+Hopefully, you (as the householder) qualify for an ECO grant in one of these six ways listed above.
 If you do, that’s great!
-The next step is to see if your property qualifies.

 In order to qualify for an ECO grant during the ECO4 phase of funding, your property must:

-• have an Energy Performance Certificate (EPC) rating of D, E, F or G if you live in your own home (only 15% of the budget can be used on Band D properties so at the moment installers are only accepting properties with an E, F or G rating)
+• have an Energy Performance Certificate (EPC) rating of D, E, F or G if you live in your own home (only 15% of the budget can be used on Band D properties, so at the moment installers are only accepting properties with an E, F or G rating)

-• have an Energy Performance Certificate (EPC) rating of E, F or G if you rent your home from a private landlord or housing association (note social housing properties can get grants if they have a Band D rating but only for ‘innovation’ measures)
+• have an Energy Performance Certificate (EPC) rating of E, F or G if you rent your home from a private landlord or housing association (note: social housing properties can get grants if they have a Band D rating but only for ‘innovation’ measures)

 • have inefficient heating that requires upgrading (this rules out properties with condensing or combi boilers)

-• be your main residence (you cannot get an ECO grant for a second home but you can get grants for buy to let property if tenants are eligible through one of the six ways mentioned in this post)
+• be your main residence (you cannot get an ECO grant for a second home, but you can get grants for buy to let property if tenants are eligible through one of the six ways mentioned in this post)

 How to check eligibility and apply